Originally posted October 12, 2021 | Substantially updated by Robert Byrne: August 6, 2026

 This mother’s confusion is tragically common.
 Virginia’s wrongful death laws are complex, technical, and unforgiving.
 Who can file a claim, what damages are recoverable, how the law treats different family relationships, and what procedures must be followed are all governed by specific statutes that differ significantly from other states and from what many people assume based on common sense or general knowledge of personal injury law.

-As an experienced Virginia wrongful death attorney, I’ve represented families through some of the most difficult periods of their lives, helping them navigate the legal system with a wrongful death lawsuit while grieving devastating losses.
 In this comprehensive guide, I want to explain Virginia wrongful death law, who can file claims, what must be proven, what damages are available, how these cases differ from criminal prosecutions, and what families should know if they’re considering a wrongful death claim.

 What Is a Wrongful Death Claim?